j-richey/ounce-of-rust-design-doc/source/design/public-api.rst

 methods.

 PlayerXMove
-    Player X's turn to mark an empty square.
+    Player X's turn to mark an free position.

 PlayerOMove
-    Player O's turn to mark an empty square.
+    Player O's turn to mark an free position.

 PlayerXWin[HashSet<position>]
     Player X has won the game.
-The victory sets that contributed to the win are provided as the enum value.
+The set of positions that contributed to the win are provided as the enum value.

 PlayerOWin[HashSet<position>]
     Player O has won the game.
-The victory sets that contributed to the win are provided as the enum value.
+The set of positions that contributed to the win are provided as the enum value.

 CatsGame
     The game has ended in a draw where there are no winners.